Two-minute warning: History

 The origins are from the early years in the National Football League (NFL) when the official game time was kept by a member of the officiating crew, with the stadium clock being unofficial.
 Its purpose was a checkpoint to ensure that the teams knew how much time remained in the game.
 In the early 1960s the upstart American Football League (AFL) made the stadium clock the official game time, a change followed later in the decade by the NFL, shortly before its merger with the AFL.
 By then, television was an important factor in professional football, so the two-minute warning was retained as a commercial break and to serve as "tension building" time, and thus has become an important part of the game's flow.

+The NCAA adopted the two-minute warning rule for college football in 2024, but referred to the rule as the two-minute timeout, insisting that college football broadcasters refer to it as a timeout and not a warning, despite it functioning the same as a two minute warning.
+A representative for the NCAA stated that the "warning" term was outdated—because stadiums have kept the official game clock for decades, teams do not need to be warned about the game clock anymore— and that the NCAA opted for what it considered to be a more accurate phrasing.
+The NCAA's decision was criticized by fans and several media members, with a representative of the Big Ten stating that the conference would be in favor of using the "two-minute warning" term because "it is consistent with terminology currently in use and familiar to our fan base."

+Texas is the lone state to adopt the two-minute warning for high school football, which the Texas Association of Private and Parochial Schools & University Interscholastic League approved in 2025.
+Unlike all other states and the District of Columbia, TAPPS & UIL uses the NCAA rule book, with several modifications which mirror the rules of the National Federation of State High School Associations.

 Rules

 In addition to those practical purposes, gradually, some rules have evolved that are unique to the final two minutes of each half and overtime.
 There are no special events at the end of the first and third quarters, aside from the teams changing directions ("swapping end zones"), so there is normally not a two-minute warning during those quarters.
-Two-minute warnings in each quarter have been implemented in some exhibitions games, such as the Pro Bowl during 2014–2016 and 2019–2022, and in some editions of the Senior Bowl.
+Two-minute warnings in each quarter have been implemented in some exhibition games, such as the Pro Bowl during 2014–2016 and 2019–2022, and in some editions of the Senior Bowl.